 The IT sector is still far from gender equality.
 According to the 2018 Women in Tech Index by Honeypot, the female IT workforce is less than 31%.

-Anyway, this article is aimed at highlighting a positive coworking business trend (instead drawing well-known facts), so I would like to finish this block on an optimistic note as the situation with gender inequity is much better today than it was 35 years ago.
-I believe it will be getting better each year with a raising popularity if women centered coworking hubs.
+Anyway, this article is aimed at highlighting a positive coworking business trend (instead of drawing well-known facts), so I would like to finish this block on an optimistic note as the situation with gender inequity is much better today than it was 35 years ago.
+I believe it will be getting better each year with the rising popularity of women-centered coworking centers.

 Well, suppose you are a woman-entrepreneur.
 You applied to the position of your dream, and they agreed that you would work remotely.
 You have a bunch of your weekly tasks that must be completed on time.